Alaa-Hijazi7/RWT-Next-Short-Task/README.md

 3. **Session Expiration**: The session will expire after 1 hour of inactivity.
 4. **Single Page Application**: The application follows a single-page architecture using Next.js routing.
 5. **Codebase**: TypeScript is used for the codebase, and ESLint is configured for linting.

-## Contact

-If you have any questions or need assistance, feel free to reach out to us at [example@example.com](mailto:example@example.com).

-Happy coding!

----

-Feel free to adjust any details according to your project's specifics!